Remote Operations FAQ

 Remote Operations General FAQ

-Please visit our Fall Quarter 2020 Information page for the latest plans.
+Please visit our Academic Year 2020-21 page for the latest plans.

 In general we will continue to offer most classes online, with exceptions made for programs approved for in-person instruction by the State of Washington (with proper health and safety measures in place).
 As the public health picture in our community evolves, we will keep you posted on changes to campus and class operations.

-At the outset of the quarter, you and your instructors will work together to establish class norms for teaching and learning remotely.
+At the outset of each quarter, you and your instructors will work together to establish class norms for teaching and learning remotely.
 In addition, our campus will provide online resources and technical assistance for all students new to eLearning to help you be successful during this ongoing public health crisis.

 Online lectures will be recorded so they are accessible at any time.
 If your classes start in an online format, they will be online throughout the quarter (with very limited exceptions in some professional-technical programs).